GSA/idmanagement.gov/_playbooks/playbook-sso.md

 Once an application is configured and tested, it can be released to the user community.
 This should come with an agency communication announcing the use of an SSO service, if not already in use.
 This may also include training or other communications to help user adoption and experience.

 ## Step 5.
 Federate Application Access
 In FICAM, federation is the sharing and acceptance of digital identities, attributes, and credentials managed by other agencies.
 Prior to this step, it’s very possible many applications are individually configured to directly manage or accept a wide variety of credentials or authenticators, known as direct enablement.
 This model allows applications to support disparate user populations, but is both time consuming and resource intensive to maintain.
-Direct enablement and local credential management increase the risks associated with account deprovisioning.
+Direct enablement and local credential management increase the risks associated with account de-provisioning.
 For instance, a user may have been separated from their role or organization, but accounts and credentials (e.g., local username/password) in individual applications may be unknowingly left active.

 Enterprise SSO limits the complexity and risks of direct credential enablement.
 With SSO-based identity federation, authentication transactions are standardized regardless of the credentials or authenticators, and user management activities can be consolidated under the Enterprise SSO.